 One of the major differences between the two-year linear A-Levels and the BTEC /CTEC courses is the way that they are assessed.
-Whilst the A-Levels have a series of terminal examinations the BTEC and CTEC have a mix of internally assessed assignments, internally sat but externally assessed tasks and written exams (not in Hospitality).
+Whilst the A-Levels have a series of terminal examinations the BTEC and CTEC have a mix of internally assessed assignments, internally sat but externally assessed tasks and written exams.